remiconnesson/instaclassifier/README.md

 https://github.com/rarcega/instagram-scraper

 ## A not so easy challenge
 ### Between the two dishes below, one is vegan the other is not.
-Can you tell which is which?
+Can you tell which is which?*
 ![Two dishes, one vegan the other not, very hard to tell which is which.](https://github.com/remiconnesson/instaclassifier/blob/master/illustration1.png)
+*\nthe anwser at the bottom of the page*

 ## Starting small

 ## More Data

+*\* Answer : the one on the left is Thai Cicken Curry Soup (not vegan) and the one on the right is a Vegan Tofu Burrito.
+Credit to @thefeedfeed and @thefeedfeed.vegan*